m4ttsch/omscs-notes-notes/computer-networks/network-security.md

 In the process, the resolver also learns the public key corresponding to the .com nameserver.

-Thus, when the .com nameserver sends the next referral to google.com nameserver, that referral is signed by the .com nameserver’s private key.
+Thus, when the .com nameserver sends the next referral to google.com nameserver, that referral is signed by the .com nameserver's private key.

 Since the root nameserver had relayed the public key associated with the .com nameserver, the resolver can verify the referral from the .com nameserver.